X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Results and discussion

 On the other hand, the observed energy dependence of CR anisotropy is also described well by our model.
 The total amplitude (in red, top panel) and phase (in red, bottom panel) of anisotropy in Figure \ref{Anisotropy} calculated by our model fitting well with experimental observations have no extra features around the knee structure.

-However the calculated amplitude of anisotropy shows an interesting dip structure with energies from $\rm 10^{7}~GeV$ to $\rm 10^{8}~GeV$, which is precisely the result of multi-party competition.
+The large scatter among the data of anisotropy observations of different experiments has sparked some discussion.
+Some explanations are proposed~\citep{2017PrPNP..94..184A} that the one-dimensional anisotropy from the right-ascension projection, observed from anisotropic experiments, are influenced by the limited field of view in each of these experiments, necessitating appropriate geometric corrections, especially the early experimental observations, which causes the different experimental observations to be too dispersed from each other.
+The latest anisotropy observations of IceCube~\citep{2025ApJ...981..182A} have adopted this opinion.